xjtushujun/NARL-Adjuster/README.md

 # NARL-Adjuster
-This is an official PyTorch implementation of Improve Noise Tolerance of Robust Loss via Noise-Awareness
+This is an official PyTorch implementation of Improve Noise Tolerance of Robust Loss via Noise-Awareness.
 ## Environment
 * python 3.7.10
 * torch 0.8.1